EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/policies.md

 ## Kubernetes Active Deadline Seconds

-All Kubernetes User Pods submitted to the service will have an Active Deadline Seconds (ADS) applied via `spec.spec.activeDeadlineSeconds` automatically.
-The default ADS for pods using the service will be 5 days (432000 seconds).
-A pod will be terminated 5 days after execution has begun.
+All Kubernetes user pods submitted to the service will have an Active Deadline Seconds (ADS) applied via `spec.spec.activeDeadlineSeconds` automatically.
+A pod will be terminated once this period has elapsed after execution has begun.
 This will reduce the number of unused pods remaining on the service.
+The default ADS for pods using the service is five days (432000 seconds).

 !!! important
     This policy is automated and does not require users to change their job or pod specifications.

 !!! important
-    The preference would be, that you lower this number unless you are confident you need the workload to run for the maximum duration.
-Any configuration errors in your code can lead to the container running for the whole duration, but not yielding a result and taking cluster resources away from other users.
+    The preference would be that you lower this number unless you are confident you need the workload to run for the maximum duration.
+Any configuration or other errors in your code can lead to the container running for the whole duration, but not yielding a result and unnecessarily taking cluster resources away from other users.

 ## Kueue